 Defensive Driving Discounts

 You’ve probably heard about Defensive Driving courses, but may have wondered what the fuss is all about and what can it do for you.
-Not only are Defensive Driver classes fun and informative, they can save you money on your GEICO auto policy*.
-Here’s how:
+Not only are Defensive Driver classes fun and informative, they could save you money on your GEICO auto policy.* Here’s how:

 - According to the Insurance Institute for Highway Safety (IIHS), fatal crash rates per miles traveled increase noticeably starting at age 70-74 and are highest among drivers 85 and older.
 Defensive Driver/Driver Safety programs are not only a refresher on safe driving, but it can help us avoid accidents in the first place.
 And we all know that avoiding accidents is the best way to keep our insurance rates low.